-Toxic shock syndrome is a rare but serious medical condition caused by a bacterial infection.
-It is caused when the bacterium Staphylococcus aureus gets into the bloodstream and produces toxins.
+Toxic shock syndrome (TSS) is a rare but serious medical condition caused by a bacterial infection.
+It can be caused when the bacterium Staphylococcus aureus gets into the bloodstream and produces toxins.
 But this isn’t the only cause.

-Although toxic shock syndrome has been linked to superabsorbent tampon use in menstruating women, this condition can affect men, children, and people of all ages.
+Although TSS has been linked to superabsorbent tampon use in menstruating people, this condition can affect males, children, and people of all ages.